Why The Artful Escape took six years to craft

 “I think for most game developers, their ambition is a problem,” Galvatron said.
 “We had a relatively small team the whole time, until at the end we got an extra programming punch and video editing help.
 But we never really grew the team.”

-Still, Galvatron liked working with Annapurna as they made some of his favorite games.
+Still, Galvatron liked working with Annapurna, as it made some of his favorite games.

 “It was incredible to just bring those people over and get their opinions on player narrative,” he said.
 “It’s been a really good relationship.
 It always feels amazingly reassuring to have that to help you with anything.
 Unbelievably, we’ve finally gotten there and are ready to show everyone.”